taylorchu/2cent-tts/README.md

 # 2cent-tts

-This experiment aims to develop an open-weight, cost-effective speech model using just a few hundred hours of synthetic training data.
+This experiment aims to develop an open-weight, cost-effective speech model using ~10k hours of synthetic training data.
 After training, the model is converted to [gguf](https://github.com/ggml-org/llama.cpp) for inference purposes.

 Currently, the system only supports US English, though support for additional languages is planned for future releases.